-The course underwent a $13.5-million renovation by Tom Doak’s Renaissance Golf Design firm, which completed in November 2019 well ahead of the PGA Tour's scheduled return to Memorial Park in October 2020 for the Houston Open.
+The municipal course underwent a $13.5-million renovation by Tom Doak’s Renaissance Golf Design firm, which completed in November 2019 well ahead of the PGA Tour's return to Memorial Park in November 2020 for the Houston Open (won by Mexico's Carlos Ortiz).
 A substantial investment was made in sand capping fairways and installing additional drainage, allowing the course to remain playable during rainy weather.
 An irrigation pond was also tripled in size, with the excavated material used to form additional contouring around the property.

 Eight of the original greens were moved, the par five 8th hole was lengthened, and the par four 9th was altered from a par four to a par three.
 The par five 15th is now a driveable par four and the following hole has been extended to a par five.
 Tees and fairways on the front nine were moved to bring ravines into play on holes 2 to 7 and additional water hazards were incorporated into routing on the home stretch, starting at the short 15th.